sampsyo/cs6120/content/blog/2019-09-25-exceptions-in-bril.md

 funcName arg1:type1 ... argN:typeN { instrs }
 ```

-Our implemention explicitly represents the program stack as an object.
+Our interpreter implemention explicitly represents the program stack

-The interpreter has four configuration variables that consist of its current
+as an object.

-activation record:
+The interpreter's activation record has four components:

 * Bril function object --- the current function whose list of instructions
   is being executed

 * Variable environment --- map from local variables to values

-* Handler environment --- map from exception handlers to (see below)
+* Handler environment --- map from exception names to handlers (see below)

 * PC index --- the index into the instruction list of the current instruction
   being executed

 The interpreter proceeds by executing instructions, which either change
-environment mappings and/or sets the PC index of the next instruction
+environment mappings and/or set the PC to the index of the next instruction
 to execute.
 When `call` is executed, the interpreter does the following: